 ▲ “Tokyo Mizumachi®” connecting Asakusa and Tokyo Skytree Town®

-In 2018, Taenaka, who had built up a track record in the design department, applied for a transfer to concept design department using the self-declaration system (*).
-It had been four years since I started working in the design department.
-However, Taenaka was approached in the BIM room.
-I look back on my feelings at the time.
+Taenaka, who had been building up a track record in the design department, used the self-reporting system (※) to apply for a transfer to concept design department in 2018.
+It had been four years since he started working in the design department.
+However, it was the BIM room that Taenaka was called to.
+Looking back on his feelings at the time, he says:

 The project is “Tokyo Mizumachi®”, a multi-purpose commercial facility under the elevated railroad connecting Asakusa and Tokyo Skytree Town®.
 Continue as follows: